photoprism/photoprism-docs/docs/funding.md

 In no way do we spurn other OSS projects like [OpenStreetMap](https://www.openstreetmap.org/), as a Twitter user suggested.
 We just state the fact that even a non-commercial app can't use their API for production, which is perfectly fine.
-On the other hand, it also doesn't mean we have to provide this service for free to our users.
+On the other hand, that doesn't mean we have to provide this service for free to our users.

 We understand money is a very sensitive topic most of our users don't engage with.
 For this reason, we'll exclude this topic from our social media communication from now on.